8 Extraordinary Things to Do in Abu Dhabi (That Aren't Shopping Malls)

 Friday brunch: A UAE institution — hotel restaurants offer all-inclusive brunch (200-500 AED) on Fridays.
 It's extravagant and worth doing once.

 The Grand Mosque is not in the city center: It's about 20 minutes by taxi (30-40 AED) from downtown.
-Combine with Qasr Al Watan (nearby).
+Combine it with Qasr Al Watan (nearby).